-An Indian Trademark Registrar Office, Controller General of Patents Designs and Trademarks, registers trademarks by filing a trademark registration application with the Department of Patents Designs and Trademarks.
+An Indian Trademark Registrar Office, Controller General of Patents Designs and Trademarks, registers trademarks by apply for trademark online application with the Department of Patents Designs and Trademarks.
 Under the Trademark Act of India, a trademark registered in India is protected against trademark infringement.
 India’s trademark infringement penalty is discussed in this article.

 The use of a trademark that is similar to or identical to a registered trademark in a jurisdiction constitutes trademark infringement.
 Infringement of trademarks is usually tested based on the following criteria: (a) similarity between a mark and a prior registered trademark and its associated goods and/or services; (b) the use of a mark that can cause confusion among relevant consumers with a prior registered trademark.